passdan/IGEMCardiff2018/README.md

+# Developed for Cardiff IGEM team 2018

-# Script to identify take DNA sequence to be split into siRNA sized probes and matched against a reference database
+Script to identify take DNA sequence to be split into siRNA sized probes and matched against a reference database

 ```
 usage: ProbeTest.py [-h] -i I -d D [-w W] [-a A] [-e E] [-p P]